 At a Glance

-While traveling internationally is enjoyable and educational, occasionally you need to take a break from seeing the sites and enjoy a bit of binging on Netflix content from another country.
-You get comfortable with your trusty laptop, settle in, load the Goose VPN app and look for the Switzerland VPN server connection.
+While traveling internationally is enjoyable and educational, occasionally you need to take a break from seeing the sites and enjoy a bit of binging on Netflix content from back home.
+You get comfortable with your trusty laptop, settle in, load the Goose VPN app, and look for the VPN server connection in your home country.

 Um, wait…There isn’t one!

 I have found more and more that some of the VPN providers that I’ve used in the past no longer open up Netflix content from back home while I’m visiting other regions of the world.

-Goose VPN is a provider that doesn’t offer wide enough global server coverage, limiting their server locations to 25 countries.
+Goose VPN is a provider that doesn’t offer wide enough global server coverage, limiting their server locations to a mere 26+ countries.

 But don’t worry, Goose VPN users – you’ve got options.

-I’ve tested various VPNs and ExpressVPN can reliably unblock Netflix US, UK, AUS, CA, IT, FR, DE, JP and others.
-Speeds fast enough to watch Netflix in HD without worrying about buffering.
+I’ve tested various VPNs and NordVPN can reliably access Netflix from numerous countries around the globe.
+The provider delivers speeds fast enough to watch Netflix in HD without worrying about buffering.

-Try ExpressVPN risk-free with their 30-day money-back guarantee.
+Try NordVPN risk-free with their 30-day money-back guarantee.

 Why Netflix Blocks a VPN Provider

-Not too long ago, a VPN was your best option for unblocking Netflix content from other regions of the world.
-However, in 2016, Netflix began to wage war on VPN users, actively blocking them from accessing the content stored on their streaming servers.
+Not too long ago, almost any VPN was your best option for accessing Netflix content from other regions of the world.
+However, in 2016, Netflix began to take great notice of VPN users, actively working to keep them from accessing the content stored on their streaming servers.

-Allow me to assure you upfront that Netflix doesn’t block VPN users from their content just to be a jerk about it.
+Allow me to assure you upfront that Netflix doesn’t prevent VPN users from viewing their content just to be a jerk about it.
 The streaming giant’s content agreements with television and movie studios require the company to restrict access to said content to specific regions.

-A by-product of these agreements is that your favorite content that’s shown in the U.S. might not be available to you if you’re located in, say, Germany.
+A by-product of these agreements is that your favorite content that’s shown in the U.S. might not be available to you if you’re visiting Germany.

-Many VPN providers fail to offer access to a wide variety of Netflix content, instead limiting their server locations to a small number of countries.
+Many VPN providers fail to offer access to a wide variety of Netflix content.
+Instead, they limit their server locations to a small number of countries.

 The Best Alternative When Goose VPN Fails